jalaalattar/Data-analysis-for-Aitline-Database-/README.md

 ![schema](<a href="https://im.ge/i/uSY0GK"><img src="https://i.im.ge/2022/06/30/uSY0GK.th.png" alt="uSY0GK.th.png" border="0"></a>)

-I would love to get your feedback and corrections on this as this is my irst project.
+I would love to get your feedback and corrections on this as this is my first project.